vmware/vcf-security-and-compliance-guidelines/LINKS.md

 * [Support for Security Technical Implementation Guides (STIGs)](https://knowledge.broadcom.com/external/article?legacyId=94398)

 ## Security Configuration & Hardening Guides
 The Security Configuration and Hardening Guide (SCG) provides a baseline security hardening recommendation.
-It offers detailed instructions and best practices for configuring various vSphere components to enhance security and ensure compliance with industry standards.
+It offers detailed instructions and best practices for configuring various vSphere components to improve security and support compliance with industry standards.
 That said, it is a guideline, and your organization may have good reason to deviate from it.
 Good reasons often include specific workload requirements (especially clustered applications which may need specific network port group security settings), and controls being superseded by regulatory requirements.

 * Permanent Link: [https://brcm.tech/vcf-scg](https://brcm.tech/vcf-scg)
 * Redirect Target: [https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/security-configuration-hardening-guide](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/security-configuration-hardening-guide)

-There is a CIS Benchmark for ESX 8.0, but does not include components or features enabled with vCenter or vSAN.
+There is a CIS Benchmark for ESX 8.0, but it does not include components or features enabled with vCenter or vSAN.
 When in doubt, or if there is a conflict, use the guidance published by Broadcom.

 ## Product Documentation
 The product documentation is the reference for how a feature or component works.
 This repository is meant to augment the product documentation.
 If the docs answer the question "how?" this repository tries to answer the "why?" or "when?" or "so what?" questions you might have.